 registration of packing houses, and

-registration and approval of treatment facilities
+registration and approval of treatment facilities.

 ISPM 14 (The use of integrated measures in a systems approach for pest risk management) provides guidance on the use of integrated measures in a systems approach and includes examples of common industry practices that may be relevant.